Assassination of Ali: Background

 The controversial policies of the third caliph Uthman resulted in a rebellion that led to his assassination in 656 CE.
 Ali ibn Abi Talib, the son-in-law and cousin of the Islamic prophet Muhammad, was subsequently elected caliph by the Medinans and the dissidents present there.
 There he received a nearly unanimous pledge of allegiance, gathering various underprivileged groups around himself.
 By contrast, Ali found limited support among the powerful Quraysh tribe, some of whom aspired to the title of caliph.
 Among the Quraysh, the caliphate of Ali was soon challenged by Aisha, a widow of Muhammad, and two of his companions, namely, Talha and Zubayr.
 Uthman's cousin Mu'awiya also denounced the accession of Ali when he was dismissed from his post as the governor of Syria.
 He now demanded retribution against Uthman's killers.

+In the aftermath of Uthman’s assassination, Medina proved ill-suited to serve as a political and military base.
+Remote from the main centers of Arab population in Iraq and Syria and dependent on Egyptian grain supplies, the city could not sustain large-scale mobilization during the emerging conflict.
+Ali therefore moved the seat of his caliphate from Medina to Kufa, a major garrison city in Iraq, where larger concentrations of troops and provincial support could be mobilized.

 Ali defeated the rebellion of Aisha, Talha, and Zubayr in the Battle of the Camel in 656, but the Battle of Siffin against Mu'awiya in 657 resulted in a stalemate when the latter called for arbitration by the Quran to avoid defeat.
 The strong peace sentiments in Ali's army compelled him to accept the offer, and an ill-fated arbitration committee was set up with representatives from Ali and Mu'awiya with a mandate to settle the dispute in the spirit of the Quran.
 However, as Ali marched back to his capital Kufa, a group of his soldiers criticized the arbitration and accused Ali of blasphemy for leaving the matter to the discretion of two men.
 Most of them had earlier forced Ali to accept the arbitration but now exclaimed that the right to judgment belonged to God alone.
 Many of them were won back by Ali, while the rest assembled near the Nahrawan Canal on the east bank of the Tigris river.
 Following this exodus, they became known as Khawarij (lit. 'those who leave').
 The Kharijites denounced Ali as caliph, declared him, his followers, and the Syrians as infidels.
 They declared the blood of such infidels to be licit, and committed many murders, apparently not even sparing women.
 Ali crushed them in the Battle of Nahrawan in 658, but their remnants and offshoots continued to terrorize for many years.